insqu/sc/README.md

 ## If you are using a MAC / MacOS / Linux follow these instructions

 - Select Services -> EC2 -> Launch an instance
-- Select an Ubuntu Server, with a 64-bit architecture
+- Select an Ubuntu Server
+- Under Architecture ensure 64-bit is selected
-- Leave the remaining settings as their defaults
+- Leave the remaining settings defaults
 - You can name the instance whatever you like, even _super-fun-smart-contracts-time_

 Under the section: For Key Pair (login), select Create New Key Pair:\
 Select ED25519 key pair type, and select the `.pem` file if you will connect via OpenSSH or alternatively select `.ppk` if you will connect using PuTTY
-**For MAC and Linux users**, it is recommended to use the `.pem` type\
+**For MAC and Linux users**, it is recommended to use OpenSSH and the `.pem` file type\
-**For Windows users**, PuTTY is a freely available easy to use tool, so a `.ppk` extension may be the better option

 Name your key pair: `aws-sc-key` and click to launch our instance\
 Once launched, we can go to our instances page on AWS, there will be a Status Check and we can see it will be initialising\